MAnufacturing of Glass through iNnovative hybridisation Up-Scaling

 Introduction

 The MAGNUS project aims to decarbonise the domestic glass industry through partial electrification of the furnace.
-This main intervention is coupled by forehearth conditioning insulation, gas exhaust control, and thermal imaging monitoring inside the furnace.
+This main intervention is coupled with forehearth conditioning insulation, gas exhaust control, and thermal imaging monitoring inside the furnace.
 This combination of insulation and control will contribute to optimising combustion and therefore lower energy consumption.

 As part of the project, photovoltaic (PV) panels are installed nearby to provide part of the required electricity.
 Natural gas is partially replaced by a volume of 100 Standard Cubic Metres per hour (Sm3/h) of biomethane, meaning that 18% of natural gas needs are replaced by certified biomethane.
 The combination of these technologies will allow a relative greenhouse gas (GHG) emission avoidance of 25% compared to the reference scenario.